HET Acknowledgments and Publication Policy

 Heising-Simons Foundation via grant 2017-0494.

-The final HPF overview paper has not yet been written.
-Authors who
+As of 2023, the final HPF overview paper has not yet been written.

-wish to include a more detailed description of the current
+Authors who wish to include a more detailed description of the

-instrument can include a passage in the paper along these lines:
+current instrument can include a passage in the paper along these

 - The observations were obtained using the Habitable-zone Planet